California Wildfire Insurance Claims Total $11.4 Billion For November 2018

 Counting all of the other 2018 California wildfires, the total damage claims has reached $12.4 billion, Lara said.

-The figures come as Pacific Gas and Electric Co., California's largest utility, is expected to file for bankruptcy protection this week.
+The figures come as Pacific Gas and Electric Co., California's largest utility, was preparing to file for bankruptcy protection.
 Its transmission lines are suspected of igniting the Camp Fire, although an investigation is still ongoing.